giadc/giadc-redux-json-api/readme.md

 [![npm](https://img.shields.io/npm/v/giadc-redux-json-api.svg?maxAge=2592000)]()

 A package for consuming and accessing [JSON API](http://jsonapi.org/) data with Redux.
+It will take a standard JSON API response, automatically flatten its structure, and update your redux store.
+For most apps, this greatly cuts down on the number of reducers that need to be written.

 __This package is currently in development and not ready for usage in production.
 USE AT YOUR OWN RISK.__